-INVESTMENT TYPE MAXIMUM % of PORTFOLIO MAXIMUM MATURITY MAXIMUM % of ISSUE OTHER RESTRICTIONS Corporate bonds, Medium Term Notes & Covered 30% 5 years 5% Aggregate Shares of beneficial interest issued by diversified mgt. companies 20% N/A 10% Aggregate Moneys held by a trustee or fiscal agent 20% N/A Collateralized Notes, Bonds, Time Deposits, or other obligations 15% 5 years 5% Aggregate Collateralized by the eligible securities at a percentage specified in Government Code Mrtg Backed Securities/CMO's: 20% 5 Years 5% No Inverse Floaters No Range Notes Asset Backed Securities 20% 5 Years Aggregate 000 No Interest only strips derived from a pool of mortgages Joint Powers Authority (JPA) As limited by JPA N/A As limited by JPA Supranational obligations 30% 5 Years 100% Rated "AA" or better by an NRSRO Local Agency Investment Fund (LAIF) As Limited by LAIF N/A As limited by LAIF
+INVESTMENT TYPE MAXIMUM % of PORTFOLIO MAXIMUM MATURITY MAXIMUM % of ISSUE OTHER RESTRICTIONS Commercial paper 40% 270 days or less 10% Aggregate No more than 10 % of the local agency's money may be invested in the commercial paper of any single issuer.
+Negotiable Certificates of Deposit (\$5 billion minimum assets) 30% 5 years 10% Aggregate Repurchase Agreements secured by U.S. Treasury or agency obligation (102% collateral) 100% 1 year See limitations for Treasuries and Agencies above Generally limited to Wells Fargo Bank, Bank of America or other institutions with whom the County treasury has executed tri-party agreements.
+Collateral will be held by a third party to the transaction that may include the trust department of particular banks.
+Collateral will be only securities that comply with Government Code Reverse Repurchase Agreements and Securities Lending Agreements 20% 92 days See limitations for Treasuries and Agencies above Corporate bonds, Medium Term Notes & Covered 30% 5 years 10% Aggregate No more than 10 % of the local agency's money may be invested in the medium term notes of any single issuer.
+Shares of beneficial interest issued by diversified mgt. companies 20% N/A 10% Aggregate Moneys held by a trustee or fiscal agent 20% N/A Collateralized Notes, Bonds, Time Deposits, or other obligations 15% 5 years 5% Aggregate Collateralized by the eligible securities at a percentage specified in Government Code Mrtg Backed Securities/CMO's: 20% 5 Years 5% No Inverse Floaters No Range Notes Asset Backed Securities 20% 5 Years Aggregate No Interest only strips derived from a pool of mortgages Joint Powers Authority (JPA) As limited by JPA N/A As limited by JPA Supranational obligations 30% 5 Years 100% Rated "AA" or better by an NRSRO Local Agency Investment Fund (LAIF) As Limited by LAIF N/A As limited by LAIF